Kells is a little town in the County of Meath, in the Republic of Ireland.

 It is not the only page where you can find this kind of symbology.
 You can also spot animals like lions, cats, hares, goats, peacocks, and more all across the pages of the book.

-Present Displays and Popular Irish Culture:
+Present Displays and Popular Irish Culture

-The Book of Kells was inside the monastery of Kells up to 1641, until the latter got destroyed.
-After around twelve years, the book arrived in Dublin and was later moved to Trinity College where you find it today.
-Of the four volumes, only two are available on display to incoming tourists.
+After around twelve years, the book arrived in Dublin in 1661 and was later moved to Trinity College where you find it today.

 In 2006, the College also published a digital copy of the book which was available for sale to the public for some time.